 - Include some outside games: bats, balls, frisbees, bikes.
 Go to the local park where there’s room for the kids to kick a ball or play on the swings.

-- Avoid hassles about the basics and keep things at your places like toothbrushes, pajamas, socks, underwear, t-shirts, shorts and their medications.
+- Avoid hassles about the basics and keep things at your places like toothbrushes, pyjamas, socks, underwear, t-shirts, shorts, and their medications.

 - A basic first aid kit could include children’s paracetamol, band-aids, antiseptic wipes, etc.